 - Instead of walking in near pitch darkness to the stinky outhouse, we used our own private bathroom.

 - Instead of having to fumble with our flashlights every time we wanted to find something, we just hit the light switches.

-- Instead of worrying about the battery on our phones, we used our devices as much as we needed, knowing we could plug them in any time.
+- Instead of worrying about the batteries on our phones, we used our devices as much as we needed, knowing we could plug them in any time.